Classical music in Kosovo: History

 Prior to any developments of classical music in Kosovo there were amateur activities preceding them that set the environment for later developments, such as the activities of the wind orchestra "Bashkimi" in Skopje, the wind orchestra of Gjakova led by Palok Kurti, the boarding school "Kosova" in Krumë, the fanfare band "Kosova" in Kukës and the Albanian Catholic Church in Prizren.
 The first radio station that opened in Prizren in 1945 is also important to the beginnings of professional music in Kosovo, as for a long time much of the musical life in Kosovo was tied to this institution.

 Major foundations

-Classical music in Kosovo saw its first developments in the 1940s with the first creations of classical music by Kosovans.
-This is also the time of establishment of the choir and the chamber orchestra of the cultural and artistic society Agimi in Prizren in 1944 and the opening of the music school in Prizren in 1948, which was the first music school in Kosovo.
+Classical music in Kosovo saw its first developments in the 1940s with the first creations of classical music by Kosovar.
+This is also the time of establishment of the choir and the chamber orchestra of the cultural society Agimi in Prizren in 1944 and the opening of the music school in Prizren in 1948, which was the first music school in Kosovo.

 The first creations of classical music in Kosovo were a cappella choral compositions and were initially stylized rearrangements of folk music.
 Although some of these choral works were original creations, most of them relied on folk music.